Raiders notch intense victory over Broncos

 The game was marked by a brawl that broke out with 11:56 left in the first quarter.
 Raiders wide receiver Michael Crabtree and Broncos cornerback Aqib Talib were ejected after fighting along the Denver sideline as players from both teams raced toward the confrontation.
 Raiders guard Gabe Jackson was also ejected for making contact with an official.

+“We can’t lose our best players because of personal battles,” he said.
+“That’s a personal battle.
+This is about the Broncos, so it’s unacceptable.
+We can’t have it.”

 The Raiders lost starting wide receiver Amari Cooper to a concussion with 4:42 left in the first half.
-He rammed head-first into safety Darian Stewart’s hip on an incomplete pass.
+He rammed headfirst into Stewart’s hip on an incomplete pass.
 Stewart was penalized for unnecessary roughness.

 Broncos quarterback Paxton Lynch completed 9 of 14 passes for 41 yards with one interception in his first start of the season and third of his NFL career.
-He suffered a non-contact ankle injury while completing a third-down pass with 4:55 remaining in the third quarter and the Raiders leading 21-0.
+He suffered an ankle injury late in the third quarter and left the game with the Raiders leading 21-0.

-Broncos quarterback Trevor Siemian played the rest of the game and completed 11 of 21 passes for 149 yards and two touchdowns.
+Trevor Siemian replaced him with 2:31 left in the quarter and played the rest of the game for Denver.
+He completed 11 of 21 passes for 149 yards and two touchdowns.

 Siemian threw a 25-yard touchdown pass on fourth-and-6 to wide receiver Cody Latimer with 10:21 left to play, cutting Oakland’s lead to 21-7.

-Raiders kicker Giorgio Tavecchio missed a 35-yard field-goal try with 5:46 left to play, and Denver cut Oakland’s lead to 21-14 with 2:29 left when Siemian threw a 22-yard scoring pass to wide receiver Bennie Fowler III.
+Raiders kicker Giorgio Tavecchio missed a 35-yard field-goal try with 5:46 left to play, and Denver cut the deficit to 21-14 with 2:29 left when Siemian threw a 22-yard scoring pass to wide receiver Bennie Fowler III.

-Oakland sealed the win on Carr’s 55-yard pass to wide receiver Cordarrelle Patterson on third-and-8 from the 15 with two minutes remaining.
+Oakland sealed the win on Carr’s 54-yard pass to wide receiver Cordarrelle Patterson on third-and-8 from the 15 with two minutes remaining.

+“They went cover zero on us,” Carr said.
+“It’s where nobody is deep.”

 Two plays later, Lynch rolled left and tried to hit tight end Virgil Green, but Raiders linebacker NaVorro Bowman intercepted the deflected pass while on his back in the end zone.
 Bowman and safety Reggie Nelson combined to break up the pass, and Bowman wound up being in the right place at the right time for Oakland’s first interception of the season.